illinois-impact/gpu-algorithms-labs/README.md

 # Code Development **Tools**

-Throughout the summer school you'll be developing the labs.
+Throughout the semester, you'll be developing the labs.
 The following information is common through all the labs and might be helpful while developing.

+We will also take a closer look at using the recent NVIDIA profiling tools, and I will integrate that material into the labs as the semester progresses.

 ## Timing the Code Sections